hanax-ai/Citadel-Alpha-Infrastructure/Citadel-01/documentation/external-monitoring-integration.md

-# External Monitoring Integration for HX-Server-02
+# External Monitoring Integration for HX-Enterprise-AI-Infrastructure

-This document describes the complete integration of HX-Server-02 Citadel infrastructure with external Prometheus/Grafana monitoring at 192.168.10.37.
+This document describes the complete integration of HX-Enterprise-AI-Infrastructure with external Prometheus/Grafana monitoring at 192.168.10.37.

 ## Architecture Overview